AstarNetwork/astar-docs/docs/use/governance/subsquare_guide.md

 ---

-Proposal can be edited by clicking on the `Edit` button.
-Title and description can be changed, even an graphical image can be uploaded.
+Proposals can be edited by clicking on the `Edit` button.
+Title and description can be changed, even  a graphica image can be uploaded.
 Users can discuss the proposal in the comments section.

 <Figure caption="Public Proposal - 7" src={require('/docs/use/img/18_Subsquare_public_proposal/public_proposal_6.png').default } width="100%" />